VeronicaLaven/weather_tk_gui_app/README.md

+### Python Weather App using TKinter and Open Weather Map API

 This project served as an exercise in using an API to retrieve real-time data.

 The steps used to complete this project were as follows: